syncfusion-content/blazor-docs/blazor/mention/customization.md

 ## Configure the popup list

 You can customize the suggestion list's width and height using the `PopupHeight` and `PopupWidth` properties.
+These properties can accept values in pixels, percentage, or as a number.
+If a number value is specified, it will be treated as a pixel value.

 By default, the popup list width value is set to `auto`.
 Depending on the mentioned suggestion data list, the width value is automatically adjusted.
 The popup list height value is set to `250px`.